At first sight, the ancient virtue of humility is not a particularly appealing one.

 Why Is Humility Important?

-As David Robson (2020) has shown, recent psychological research has proven that the more humble among us possess a large number of advantages.
+The more humble among us possess a large number of advantages (Robson, 2020).

 A humble mindset has significant positive effects on our cognitive, interpersonal, and decision-making skills.
 Humility is directly related to our ability and willingness to learn.
 Humble people are better learners and problem solvers.

 Humble students who are genuinely open to feedback often overtake their naturally more talented peers who think so highly of their own abilities that they reject all advice.
-Some studies have found that humility is more important as a predictive performance indicator than IQ.
-(Owens et al., 2013; Krumrei-Manusco et al., 2019)
+Some studies have found that humility is more important as a predictive performance indicator than IQ (Owens, Johnson, & Mitchell, 2013; Krumrei-Manusco, Haggard, LaBouff, & Rowatt, 2019).

-Humility in our leaders, moreover, fosters trust, engagement, creative strategic thinking, and generally boosts performance (Rego et al., 2017; Ou et al., 2020; Cojuharenco and Karelaia 2020).
+Humility in our leaders, moreover, fosters trust, engagement, creative strategic thinking, and generally boosts performance (Rego et al., 2017; Ou, Waldman, & Peterson, 2020; Cojuharenco & Karelaia, 2020).
 Humility is also related to a general increase in positive emotions.
-Moreover, humility fosters self-forgiveness (Onody, Woodyatt, Wenzel, Cibich, Sheldon, & Cornish, 2020).
+Moreover, humility fosters self-forgiveness (Onody et al., 2020).

 Besides, there are indications that humility strengthens various social functions and bonds.
-As a consequence of experiencing less stress and fewer negative experiences with others, humility might not just be related to better mental health, but also better physical health.
-(Worthington 2017a, p.
-7)
+As a consequence of experiencing less stress and fewer negative experiences with others, humility might be related not just to better mental health, but also better physical health (Worthington et al., 2017, p.
+7).

 Last but not least, a lack of cultural humility is associated with xenophobia, the fear and hatred of foreigners.
 Humility, by contrast, is associated with xenophilia, an attraction to foreign cultures.

-Those of us who lack cultural humility is more prone to make assumptions about others, to feel superior to them, and dramatically to overvalue our knowledge and talents in comparison to others. (see Hook et al., 2013; and Barbarino & Stürmer, 2016)
+Those of us who lack cultural humility are more prone to make assumptions about others, feel superior to them, and dramatically overvalue our knowledge and talents in comparison to others (Hook, Davis, Owen, Worthington, & Utsey, 2013; Barbarino & Stürmer, 2016).

-The most famous trio of truly humble people without any doubt is Gandhi, Nelson Mandela, and Mother Teresa.
-All of them heroically dedicated their energies and time to serving their ideals, tirelessly working for improving the living conditions for other people.
+A famous trio of truly humble people are Gandhi, Nelson Mandela, and Mother Teresa.
+All of them heroically dedicated their energies and time to serving their ideals and tirelessly working to improve the living conditions for other people.

 Yet they remained modest and unpretentious about their astounding achievements and never tied them to their own personalities.
 They humbly served not their egos, but instead a greater external cause.